-For a while, clickbait articles were on the rise.
-Brands tried to craft sensational titles to trick users into sharing and clicking.
+During this time, clickbait articles experienced a surge in popularity.
+Brands resorted to crafting sensational titles to entice users into sharing and clicking.
 You probably remember the titles that read like:

 - She took a routine trip to the doctor, but what happened next will blow your mind…

 - I read these 10 shocking food facts and never want to eat again…